rome/tools/website/src/_includes/docs/formatter.md

 ];
 ```

-As you can see the way the array is represented is left untouched!
+As you can see the first array, which has a suppression comment, is left untouched!